 The ADA is a finite collection of words to be applied to an infinite number of situations.
 Call 1 (800) 949-4232 to explore how the ADA might apply to yours.

-Pat is a Technical Assistance Specialist with the Pacific ADA Center.
+Pat (she/her) is a Technical Assistance Specialist with the Pacific ADA Center.
 She has provided technical assistance and training on the Americans With Disabilities Act (ADA) to people with disabilities, employers, architects, and business owners on rights and responsibilities under the ADA for over 8 years.
 Pat is a Certified ADA Coordinator (ADAC).

 Pat holds a bachelor’s degree and a master’s degree in education.
 Before working for the Pacific ADA Center, Pat spent her career as a special education teacher, an elementary school teacher and a school administrator.
 She was also a program manager for a nonprofit, and an Individual Service Provider contracted by the California Department of Rehabilitation.
 Pat also has experience as a Certified Trainer with the California School-Age Consortium (Cal SAC).